WrestleMania XXVI: Preliminary matches

 After that match, the WWE Hall of Fame Class of 2010 was introduced.

-The fourth match included Triple H taking on Sheamus.
+The fourth match was contested between Triple H and Sheamus.
 The match started with Sheamus taunting Triple H and calling himself the future of the business.
 He then spent most of the time dominating Triple H with his backbreaker and submission moves.
 Triple H then took back control of the match by performing a Facebreaker knee smash and spinebuster on Sheamus.
-Sheamus then executed a Brogue Kick on Triple H for a near-fall, and then tried to execute a Powerbomb only for Triple H to reverse and execute a Pedigree to win the match.
+Sheamus then executed a Brogue Kick on Triple H for a near-fall, and then tried to execute a powerbomb only for Triple H to reverse and execute a Pedigree to win the match.

 In the fifth match, CM Punk faced Rey Mysterio.
 A malfunction in Mysterio's opening delayed the match.
 The bout went evenly matched throughout with neither superstars managing to get the advantage for long.
 CM Punk's disciples Luke Gallows and Serena attempted to interfere throughout the match.
 The end came when Serena distracted the referee and Gallows tried to distract Rey Mysterio.
 Punk lifted Mysterio from behind and attempted to execute the G.T.S but was reversed into the 619.
 Mysterio then executed a diving splash and pinned him for the win.

 Mr. McMahon took on Bret Hart next, with Bruce Hart as the special guest referee.
-McMahon entered and informed Hart that he wanted to give him a "WrestleMania sized" screwing and called out Hart's family, asserted he had paid them to turn on Hart.
+McMahon entered and informed Hart that he wanted to give him a "WrestleMania sized" screwing and called out Hart's family, asserting he had paid them to turn on Hart.
 Hart then informed McMahon that his family had informed him about this before and that they would screw Vince instead.
 The match included members of the Hart family including The Hart Dynasty beating on McMahon.
 Hart then placed McMahon in the Sharpshooter, with McMahon tapping out to end the match.